Buy-Nothing-Project/.github/profile/README.md

 ## About the Project

-The Buy Nothing Project is a 501(c)(3) nonprofit operating a global gift-economy platform with over 1.7 million users.
+The Buy Nothing Project is a Public Benefit Corporation (PBD, Registered in Delaware) operating a global gift-economy platform with over 1.7 million users.
 Our community gives, receives, lends, and shares freely with neighbors — no money, no barter, no strings.

 We chose to invest in a learning program because we believe the same generosity that animates our community should extend to how we develop the next generation of engineers.
 We're a small full-time engineering team, which means participants get unusually direct access to mentorship, code review, and a real production codebase — the kinds of learning experiences that are often hard to come by.